 According to Qualcomm®, medical sensors will continue to improve as patient demand continues to surge.
 In 2017, the Qualcomm Tricorder XPrize medical device competition saw submissions approaching Star Trek-levels of portable functionality:

 “The entry included a sensor that fits into the palm of your hand and is as user-friendly as your smartphone, enabling patients to easily measure their health at home.
 This was a major advancement, but one sensor alone really isn’t enough.
 The combination of numerous patient Internet of Medical Things (IoMT) devices and sensors helps doctors provide a complete health picture for their patients, leading to a personalized health treatment program.”

 5G will make these technologies function in ways that 3G or 4G LTE couldn’t.

-Work with Telit for a tech partner that understands the unique needs of healthcare and hospital systems and has the expertise to upgrade legacy systems and launch entirely novel applications.
-Check out our IoT applications for healthcare for case studies and a direct link to contact our team.
+Work with Telit for a tech partner that understands health care and hospital systems’ unique needs.
+We have the expertise to guide your cellular connectivity upgrade in legacy telehealth devices.
+Our solutions can help you launch entirely novel applications or guide your 5G integration into innovative devices.
+Check out our IoT applications for health care for case studies and a direct link to contact our team.